MichaelXavier/Angel/README.md

    configuration if it runs into problems on configuration reloads
- * It has logged hundreds of thousands of uptime-hours supervising all the daemons that power http://bu.mp without a single memory leak or crash
+ * It has logged hundreds of thousands of uptime-hours since 2010-07 supervising all the daemons that power http://bu.mp without a single memory leak or crash

 Building
 --------